A-Dying-Pig/YiranLei.github.io/index.md

 <br />
 # Teaching
 ### Teaching Assistant
+* *Computer Networks and the Internet (15-441/641)*, 2026 Fall, Carnegie Mellon University
 * *Computer Networks and the Internet (15-441/641)*, 2025 Fall, Carnegie Mellon University
 * *The Principle of Computer Network*, 2021 Fall, Department of Computer Science and Technology, Tsinghua University